 - Identity theft.

 The State of West Virginia runs a Victim Assistance Program, which provides information on victims' rights and services.
-You can also call them at (304) 291-7286.

 You may learn more about crimes by calling your local police department, sheriff's department, or district attorney's office.
 See our WV Sheriff Departments page for the contact information for your local sheriff's department.